Table of contents

 5. AppSheet: Best for Googlephiles

-What it does: AppSheet is a no-code development platform from Google that lets you turn spreadsheets and databases into mobile and web applications.
+What it does: AppSheet is a no-code development platform that is part of Google Cloud and integrates tightly with Google Workspace.

 Who it's for: AppSheet is best for individuals, small teams, and businesses heavily invested in Google Workspace who want to create apps that integrate seamlessly with their existing data.

 I tested AppSheet and found the instant Google Sheets connection most useful.
-This allowed me to transform data into a working app view within minutes, and the ability to preview how the app would look in real time stood out.
+This allowed me to transform data into a working app view.

 Key Features